43 Geography Trivia Questions [With Answers]

 Answer: Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu, a hill in New Zealand with an 85-letter Māori name.

-The best quiz nights run like a world tour.
-Open with countries and capitals as the warm-up round, work through physical geography and borders, then close on world records.
-LearnClash sorts geography trivia the same way, matching difficulty to your skill level through spaced repetition that locks answers into long-term memory.
+The best geography rounds run like a world tour.
+Open with countries and capitals as the warm-up, work through physical geography and borders, then close on world records, where the answers are most likely to start an argument.

 - Teams of 3 to 5.
 Big enough to argue, small enough that nobody hides.